-Diversity & Inclusion is a business imperative and strategic priority for our company.
+Diversity & Inclusion is a business imperative and embedded in our company values.
 That is why we actively promote it among our employees, raise awareness and foster an environment that welcomes and embraces different perspectives, cultures and diversity of thought.

 Diversity & Inclusion is firmly anchored in our corporate culture.
 It is not only an approach to meet the needs of increasingly diverse markets and stakeholders through providing creative and innovative products, services, and solutions.
 But it is also a company commitment to support an inclusive culture and management practice to leverage our full potential.
 For us, it is crucial that our leaders know and understand the commitment to Diversity & Inclusion as well as what is expected of them.
 This is why we put particular emphasis on strengthening inclusive leadership.

-One of our essential targets for 2016 is to strengthen our global team.
-That means we foster a strong, inspirational and inclusive leadership style, put focus on attracting and developing talents, aim at a strong performance culture, and promote diversity in all our teams.
+One of our five corporate values is: We value, challenge and reward our people.
+That means we are a global team united by a strong set of values.
+We treat each other with respect, develop our capabilities and promote diversity in all relevant dimensions.
+We take personal responsibility, always act with integrity and lead by example.
 We have a strong commitment to bringing together the right mix in teams from across our global organization.
 These teams are to match our markets’ and clients’ needs in terms of knowledge, skills and cultural background.
 We are convinced that diverse teams stimulate innovation and new ways of problem solving; yet they need an inclusive culture and leadership to help them function at their best.

 With employees from more than 125 countries, cultural diversity is a well-established part of our daily life at Henkel.